Yolanda-Ling-Li/517-Program-2-Rails/REQUIREMENT.md

 17. Is there an amount of time we are expected to keep the deployment running for after the project has been submitted?
 * Atleast 2 weeks after the final submission

+18. We have to deploy our application to OpenShift/AWS ?
+* No, you could use VCL or Heroku.
+(Please check "Deployment" section in the program description)

+19. What if two students borrow a same book simultaneously?
+* Not allowed.
+One book can be checked out by only one student.

+20. Do we need to create a bucket for book checkout like a cart on online shopping?
+* Upto you

+21. Are there different admins for different libraries?
+* 1 Admin for the aplication who can perform all the operations listed under Admin/Librarian/Student.

+22. Is there any requirement for the database?
+Like we have to use Oracle or MySQL.
+Or we can just choose the one we like?
+* You can use whatever you want.
+The TA staff will not provide support for anything apart from SQL, PostgreSQL, MySQL databases.

+23. Association between books and library is not clear.
+Is it upto the student to define this?
+Do we need to excrypt sensitive data?
+* A book is part of a library.
+Few attributes like max no of days a book can be borrowed or the overdue fines apply to all the books in a library.
+Encryption - Upto you.

+24. What does the University attribute of Student do?
+Can student edit this attribute?
+* A student can borrow books from the libraries associated with the University they are enrolled in.
+No, this field cannot be edited once set.